School Meals

 If you are eligible, your child will receive free school meals and the school will receive extra funding.

 Most people won't be affected by the new criteria.
 If you're currently claiming free school meals, but don't meet the new criteria, your child will continue to receive free school meals until the end of the Universal Credit rollout period.
-This will apply even if your earnings rise above the new threshold or if you stop bein entitled to Universal Credit.
+This will apply even if your earnings rise above the new threshold or if you stop being entitled to Universal Credit.
 The rollout period is currently scheduled to end March 2023.

 Once Universal Credit is fully rolled out, your child will keep their free school meal until the end of their current phase of education, i.e. primary or secondary.